gillianbc/knitting/Stripy Soft Sweater.md

 **Body**
 Cast on 106 sts using the COWYAK cast on method  [Tech Knitter](http://techknitting.blogspot.com/2007/10/cowyak-waste-yarn-method-of-provisional.html)
-10 rows of garter stitch

 Do some stocking stitch for a few inches.
-Have a faux seam at the side i.e. a rib of 6sts p2 k2 p2.
-Front and back are therefore = 104 + 6 = 110 + 5 steak
+**Decrease For Waist**
+Dec 1st each side, 5 sts from edge - every 8 rows * 1
-Dec 1st each side every 6 rows 7 times i.e. 2 sts front and back each round. => 90 + 6 = 96 + 5 steak
+Dec 1st each side, 5 sts from edge - every 6 rows *
-Continue until body measures 17” less than the desired finished length.

 **Increase for Bust**